 Then He said to them: “O fools, and slow of heart to believe all that the prophets have spoken!
-Ought not Christ to have suffered these things, and to enter into His glory?”
+Ought not Christ to have suffered these things, and to enter into His glory?” (vv.
+25-26).
 And beginning at Moses and all the prophets, He expounded unto them in all the Scriptures the things concerning Himself.
-And they drew nigh unto the village whither they went; and He made as though He would have gone further.
+And they drew nigh unto the village whither they went, and He made as though He would have gone further.
 But they constrained Him, saying: “Abide with us; for it is toward evening, and the day is far spent” (vv.
 27-29a).
 And He went in to tarry with them (v.
 29b).
 And it came to pass, as He sat at meat with them, He took bread, and blessed it, and brake, and gave to them.
 And their eyes were opened, and they knew Him.
 And He vanished out of their sight (vv.
 30-31).
 And they said one to another: “Did not our heart burn within us while He talked with us by the way, and while He opened to us the Scriptures?” (v.
 32).

-Should anything be added to this beautiful story, which is ever new?
+Should anything be added to this beautiful account, which is ever new?
 No, indeed!
-Do but always seek your living Savior in His Word; then will your eyes be opened ever more, and ever better and ever more clearly will you know Him, and ever more firmly will you believe in Him.
+Do but always seek your living Savior in His Word; then will your eyes be opened ever more, and ever better, and ever more clearly will you know Him, and ever more firmly will you believe in Him.

-PRAYER. – Dear Lord Jesus Christ, who didst reveal Thyself to the two disciples on the road to Emmaus, I pray Thee also to illumine my heart by Thy Word and the Holy Spirit, working through Thy Word, that I may grow strong and firm in faith, continuing faithfully, steadfastly in Thy Word, gladly speaking of it, and diligently seeking Thee in it to the end that I may have true comfort here on earth through Thy Word, until, after this life, by Thy grace, I may be raised to enjoy eternal bliss.
+PRAYER. – Dear Lord Jesus Christ, who didst reveal Thyself to the two disciples on the road to Emmaus, I pray Thee also to illumine my heart by Thy Word and the Holy Spirit, working through Thy Word, that I may grow stronger and firmer in faith, continuing faithfully, steadfastly in Thy Word, gladly speaking of it, and diligently seeking Thee in it, to the end that I may continue to have true comfort here on earth through Thy Word, until, after this life, by Thy grace, I may be raised to enjoy eternal bliss.
 Amen.